NUR 500Health Assessment (3)

 - Complete a satisfactory criminal background check prior to first MSN-MAGELIN course.

-- Complete CPR training (adult, child, infant with AED) through the American Heart Association or American Red Cross, which is valid throughout the entire program.
+- Complete healthcare provider CPR training (adult, child, infant with AED) through the American Heart Association or American Red Cross, which is valid throughout the entire program.

 - Applicants whose native language is other than English must demonstrate an established level of English proficiency by taking the internet based TOEFL (iBT) and have a minimum cumulative score of 90 with minimum individual scores of 26 in speaking, 22 in listening, 20 in writing, 22 in reading.
 Only official scores will be accepted and the testing must be within two years of application to the program.